tolgabirdal/Mitsuba2PointCloudRenderer/README.md

 Also make sure that the 'PATH_TO_MITSUBA2' in the code is replaced by the path to your local 'mitsuba' file.

 ## Instructions

+Replace 'PATH_TO_MITSUBA2' in the 'render_mitsuba2_pc.py' with the path to your local 'mitsuba' file.
 ```bash
 # Render a single or multiple JPG file(s) as:
 python3.6 render_mitsuba2_pc.py chair.npy